longgoodboy/TUFY-ADVENTURE/README.md

 # TUFY ADVENTURE
-Dodgy Dog is a game developed by kieu Long in 2023.
+TuFy Adventure is a game developed by kieu Long in 2023.
 The game using C++ and SDL2 is used for the exam.
 The game is inspired by Mario
 ## Game Description
 in this game, you will be a dog, whose name is TuFy, and you are stucking in a imaginary world with many monsters.
 Your mission is to survive in this world.
 (The game is in progress).
 ![game](https://user-images.githubusercontent.com/125455247/230778047-1afdc1b5-5f84-49a1-9878-1a841f95a8e7.PNG)